nfc-eng/nfc-eng.github.com/_posts/2020-06-04-SESNotification.markdown

  *All opinions are my own and not those of my employer*

-# Using SES to Send Email From a Custom Domain

 ### Prerequisites:
 * **Configure your custom domain in Route 53.** You can learn more about custom domains + AWS Route 53 [here](https://aws.amazon.com/getting-started/hands-on/get-a-domain/)